Improved bounds for noisy group testing with constant tests per item: Introduction

-This paper provides a simultaneous extension of \cite{Coja_2019} and \cite{Johnson_2019,Johnson_2018}, by analysing noisy versions of {\tt COMP} and {\tt DD} under more general noise models for constant-column weight designs.
-We provide explicit bounds on the performance of these algorithms in a generalized noise model.
-For all typical noise channels (Z, reverse Z and BSC) we compare the constant-column and Bernoulli design and find for all such instances that the former meaningfully outperforms the latter thereby improving on results from \cite{Johnson_2019} and providing the strongest performance guarantees currently proved for efficient algorithms in noisy group testing.
+For all typical noise channels (Z, reverse Z and BSC) we compare the constant-column and Bernoulli design and find for all such instances that the \gebA{required number of tests in the }former \gebA{is lower than the number needed in} the latter thereby improving on results from \cite{Johnson_2018}, and providing the strongest performance guarantees currently proved for efficient algorithms in noisy group testing.

 As group testing offers an essential tool for pandemic prevention \cite{Madhav_2017} and as the the accuracy of medical testing is limited \cite{Long_2018,Plebani_2015} this paper provides the natural next step in the group testing literature.